bread-thief/bread-thief/README.md

 </h2>

 <div align="center">
     🥖 I'm a passionate developer who loves to code and share my projects with the world.
-My nickname `bread-thief` reflects my love for bread and programming - I'm always ready to "steal" some inspiration to create something new and delicious! 🥖
+My nickname `Bread Thief` reflects my love for bread and programming - I'm always ready to "steal" some inspiration to create something new and delicious! 🥖
 </div>

 ## <div align="center"><span style="color: #FFD700;">My Projects</span></div>